22 August 2018

 How has learning about te ao Māori impacted your faith?

-I love that Te Ao Maori is a spiritually connected/integrated world.
+I love that te ao Māori is a spiritually connected/integrated world.
 Everything is spiritual and has spiritual meaning, and spirituality is a given.
 I vastly prefer this natural spirituality, where everyday things are made sacred, to the compartmentalised materialistic western version of Christianity.
-I'm at a crossroads in my faith journey at the same time, and this haerenga has been very heartening, helping me see God's bigger plan for New Zealand, not as a hype thing but as a weaving together over our entire history.
+I'm at a crossroads in my faith journey at the same time, and this haerenga has been very heartening, helping me see God's bigger plan for New Zealand as a weaving together over our entire history.

 Te Akau tells as the story of Parihaka, as we stand on the spot where cannons once stood